mbreeling/GettingandCleaningData/CodeBook.md

 subject- Subjects were numbered 1-30.

-tBodyAccmeanX- mean of the tBodyAcc-mean()-X variable in the units of that variable (which were not given, and normalized anyways)
+tBodyAccmeanX- mean of the tBodyAcc-mean()-X variable in the units of that variable (which were not given; the measurement taken was normalized to be between -1 and 1 but the normalization wasn't given)

 tBodyAccmeanY- defined similarly

 tBodyAccmeanZ- etc.

-tGravityAccmeanX- mean of the tBodyAcc-mean()-X variable etc.
+tGravityAccmeanX- mean of the tGravityAcc-mean()-X variable etc.

 tGravityAccmeanY- defined similarly etc.